Hugh Tudor: Ireland

-After the 9th Division was disbanded, Tudor was posted once again to Egypt and India.
+After the 9th Division was disbanded, Tudor, promoted in June 1919 to substantive major general, was posted once again to Egypt and India.
 In May 1920, however, he was appointed 'Police Adviser' to the Dublin Castle administration in Ireland and promoted to Lieutenant-General.
 His chief qualification for this post was his friendship with the Secretary of State for War, Winston Churchill.
 Tudor had met Churchill in Bangalore in 1895, and the two men became lifelong friends.
 During the brief period when Churchill had served as an infantry officer on the Western Front in early 1916, he was posted to the same sector as Tudor, near Ploegsteert Wood.